iplusacademy/moodle-paygw_mtnafrica/readme.md

 * Make a phone call to your local MTN representative so your submitted resquest is accepted, yes, somebody at MTN Africa needs to turn a switch before your changes take effect.
 * For every change, callback url, enable extra APIs, ... see previous line.

+## Install

+Install from the Moodle plugins database or unzip the code into the payment/gateway/mtnafirca folder.

 ## Dependencies

 * MOODLE_401_STABLE needs the [Amazon's SDK for PHP plugin](https://moodle.org/plugins/local_aws).